CRC-1194/b01-effective-slip-length/README.md

-#Effective Slip Length - Rheometer Simulation
+# Effective Slip Length - Rheometer Simulation

 **Supervision**
 Tomislav Maric - maric@mma.tu-darmstadt.de
 Dirk Gründing - gruending@mma.tu-darmstadt.de

 ## Description
-**Please be careful not to add simulation results to the git repository!!!"
+**Please be careful not to add simulation results to the git repository!!!**
 Add a short description of how this project is structured here.

 ## Installation